 Emilio Sanchez: No Way Home, Images of the Caribbean and New York City | October 21-December 10, 2015

 Emilio Sanchez: No Way Home, Images of the Caribbean and New York City exhibition featured 24 works by the Cuban American artist best known for his brightly colored, strongly shadowed paintings, prints, and drawings of Caribbean and New York City architecture.
-The show highlighted a gift to the University Art Collection from the Emilio Sanchez Foundation of over 250 paintings, drawings, and prints.
+The show highlighted a gift to the University Art Collection from the Emilio Sanchez Foundation of more than 250 paintings, drawings, and prints.

 Sanchez (Camaguey, Cuba, 1921 – New York, 1999) moved to New York from Cuba in 1944 to take art classes at Columbia and by 1952 decided to relocate there.
 His early pictures were inspired by the landscape surrounding his father’s plantation in Cuba and described cane fields dotted with palm trees or working class residences and villages.
 Apparent in them is an interest in pattern, color, and strong lighting contrasts that came to characterize his mature style.